Sam Houston: Governor of Texas

 Houston did everything possible to prevent secession and war, but his first loyalty was to Texas—and the South.
 Houston refused offers of troops from the United States to keep Texas in the Union and announced on May 10, 1861 that he would stand with the Confederacy in its war effort.

 Retirement and death

 After leaving office, Houston returned to his home in Galveston.
 He later settled in Huntsville, Texas, where he lived in a structure known as the Steamboat House.
 In the midst of the Civil War, Houston was shunned by many Texas leaders, though he continued to correspond with Confederate officer Ashbel Smith and Texas governor Francis Lubbock.
-His son, Sam Houston, Jr., served in the Confederate army during the Civil War, but returned home after being wounded at the Battle of Shiloh.
-Houston's health suffered a precipitous decline in April 1863, and he died on July 26, 1863, at 70 years of age.
+His son, Sam Houston Jr., served in the Confederate army during the Civil War, but returned home after being wounded at the Battle of Shiloh.
+Houston's health suffered a precipitous decline in April 1863, which contributed to his death on July 26, 1863, at 70 years of age.

 The inscription on Houston's tomb reads:

 A Brave Soldier.
 A Fearless Statesman.

 A Great Orator—A Pure Patriot.

 A Faithful Friend, A Loyal Citizen.